DoviFeldman/Whispr-E2EE-Temp-Messaging/README.md

 ### 4. Push notifications (optional but recommended)

+## Push notifications setup (optional)

+Notifications need three environment variables in Vercel (Project → Settings → Environment Variables).
+They are **optional** — without them the app still works completely normally, you just won't get push notifications when the app is closed, and that's the only difference.
+Since this repo is public, these values are never put in the code — they live only in Vercel's settings, which are private.

+To create the keys, run this one command (no account or install needed):

+    npx web-push generate-vapid-keys

+Then add the three variables:

+- `NEXT_PUBLIC_VAPID_PUBLIC_KEY` — the **Public Key** from the command above.
+This is the app's public identity for the browser push service.
+It's not a secret (the browser sees it anyway); the `NEXT_PUBLIC_` prefix is what lets the frontend read it.
+- `VAPID_PRIVATE_KEY` — the **Private Key** from the same command.
+This is the secret that proves to Google/Apple's push servers that the notification really came from your server.
+Never commit it or share it.
+- `VAPID_SUBJECT` — a contact address in the form `mailto:you@example.com`.
+Push
+  services require it so they can reach the operator if something's wrong.

+After adding them, redeploy.
+Then in any chat, tap the bell icon next to the message box and allow notifications.
+On iPhone this only works from the installed app (Share → Add to Home Screen, iOS 16.4+).
+The notification never contains message text — just "new message" and the room link, so end-to-end encryption is unaffected.

+(Doubled here so youll read it again)

 Notifications let people get a "new message" alert even when the app is closed.
 The push payload never contains message content — just a generic alert with the room link, so E2EE is preserved.